Enjoy Sun, History, Fun, and more when you spend Spring Break in St. Augustine

 St. George Street favorites include Materialistic at 125 St. George Street, Red Pineapple, Panama Hat Company, St. Augustine Art Glass & Craft Gallery, Dragonflies, the Spice & Tea Exchange, and Earthbound Trading Company.

-Fascinating Fun for History Buffs
+Attractions for History Buffs

 This is a given.
 St. Augustine is the oldest city in the United States, dating back to 1565, is home to historic landmarks and museums covering a whole lot of this city’s rich history and culture, including guided tours by trolley or by foot.